Alopecia: Androgenic - Cicatricial (scarring) - Areata - Totalis - Ophiasis - Universalis:

-After the diagnosis, sufferers will look to cortisone shots, topical monoxidil or anthralin cream to promote growth in their spots or prevent said spot(s) from growing larger.
-Unfortunately, none of the solutions have the ability to stop other spots from showing up.
+After the diagnosis, sufferers will look to cortisone shots, topical Minoxidil or anthralin cream to promote growth in their spots or prevent said spot(s) from growing larger.
+Unfortunately, none of the solutions have the ability to stop other spots from developing.
 As cortisone is a type of steroid, it does host a list of potential side effects, such as pain at the site of injection, acne, dry skin, thinning skin, insomnia, headaches, dizziness, bloating and changing in shape or location of body fat.
 Topical treatment side effects include unwanted facial/body hair, tiredness and unusual weight gain.
 Cortisone injection treatments have a 1% to 24% success rate with regrowth, though there is a high relapse rate for those with more extensive alopecia hair loss.
-Topical treatments such as monoxidil and antharlin have a success rate of 10% to 20%, though are usually more effective for those whose hair loss is recent.
+Topical treatments such as Minoxidil and Anthralin have a success rate of 10% to 20%, though are usually more effective for those whose hair loss is recent.

 "One day I was scratching my head and came across a scab, I picked at it, but then stopped.
 Weeks later, I found that that same spot was completely bald and smooth.
 When I went to go see a specialist they told me I had cicatricial (scarring) alopecia and that my hair was never going to grow back in that area again.
-I'm about to go on program that injects cortisone shots into the spot every five weeks.
+I'm about to go on a program that injects cortisone shots into the spot every five weeks.
 I was told this is meant to stop the baldness from spreading, but not grow the hair back."

-Unfortunately, due to the extent of the hair loss, treatments are often ineffective for restoring hair back to the wearers scalp.
+Unfortunately, due to the extent of the hair loss, treatments are often ineffective for restoring hair back to the wearer's scalp.
 At this time, if the sufferer feels uncomfortable with the state of their they may look into either a synthetic or human hair wig that is fitted to their scalp, styled and coloured to look that is comfortable and incredibly natural looking.

 Lace hair piece closures are a very versatile option for those suffering from more extensive hair loss.
 As these pieces are human hair, you have the ability to colour them, wash and heat style with numerous styling tools (blow dryer, flat iron, hot rollers, curling iron).
 They have a hand-tied hairline, which gives the appearance that the hair is growing directly out of your scalp.
 You also have the option of changing the part as much as you like.
 The materials of these bases are practically paper thin, making them very lightweight, breathable and comfortable whether it’s semi-permanent or clip attached.
 With moderate to heavy use, wearers will find that their human hair lace piece will last up to a year with semi-permanent usage.
 At that this time, the wearer may find that their piece has lost some volume through natural shedding.

 Before and after of a woman suffering from alopecia areata hair loss.
-She is wearing a semi-permanent lace hair piece closure:
+She is wearing a semi-permanent lace hairpiece closure:

 We offer free consultations (in-person, phone or e-mail) for hair loss solutions for all forms of alopecia.